rorgoroth/WolfETInfo/1_Intro/covert.md

+# Covert Ops

-How Does The Uniform Swapping Work?
+## How Does The Uniform Swapping Work?

 ![](stealing.jpg)